scotthibbs/FDLog_Enhanced/README.md

   * Removed bug that would not allow edits if the call and band are the same.
      Now can't edit a deleted log entry, and can't edit unless it is in the log.
       -- Need to display the latest log entry if an entry has been edited previously.
-  * Removed the extra lines or labels in the qui for the port and for the list of nodes on on each band. - reverted back to the way it was for now but added the port to the header.
+  * Removed the extra lines or labels in the GUI for the port and for the list of nodes on on each band. - reverted back to the way it was for now but added the port to the header.